Nice Githinji

-Nice Githinji (born 25 August 1985) is a Kenyan actress, producer, karaoke hostess, vocalist and TV show host.
+Nice Gìthìnji (born 25 August 1985) is a Kenyan actress, producer, karaoke hostess, vocalist and TV show host.
 She is most notable for playing various roles in several television series.

 Background

-Githinji came into the limelight after being nominated for the 2009 Kalasha Awards as the Best Lead Actress in the film, All Girls Together.
+Gìthìnji came into the limelight after being nominated for the 2009 Kalasha Awards as the Best Lead Actress in the film, All Girls Together.
 In 2011, she won the coveted award for Best lead actress for her role in a drama television series, Changing Times.

 Nice is also the CEO of Nicebird Production Company that majors in film productions and participates in theatrical performance.
 According to her time-to-time statement, these performances are the core of her.

 Nice has worked with film industry veterans like Et Cetera Productions (2007–2008: where she starred in two movies; the critically acclaimed, Benta and All Girls Together, Sisimka Productions, Phoenix Players –and Planet's Theater.

-In 2023, Nice Githinji was featured in Netflix's Big Mouth Season 7 Episode 6 in which she voiced the Hormone Monstress character.
+In 2023, Nice Gìthìnji was featured in Netflix's Big Mouth Season 7 Episode 6 in which she voiced the Hormone Monstress character.
 She was featured alongside Lupita Ny'ongo and Nyokabi Macharia.

 In 2024, Nice starred in Kenya's first sci-fi series Subterranea on Showmax as the character Grey.